zaantar/toolset-advanced-export/README.md

 This plugin offers a filter hook API for export and import.

-It is possible to export or import only certain section of settings:
+It is possible to export or import only selected section of settings:

 - `settings_reading`: Reading settings _(Settings &rarr; Reading)_
 - `appearance_customize`: Customizer setup _(Appearance &rarr; Customize)_